 Spacewar! was conceived in 1961 by Martin Graetz, Stephen Russell, and Wayne Wiitanen.
 It was first realized on the PDP-1 in 1962 by Stephen Russell, Peter Samson, Dan Edwards, and Martin Graetz, together with Alan Kotok, Steve Piner, and Robert A Saunders. – Spacewar! is in the public domain, but this credit paragraph must accompany all distributed versions of the program.

-New: Touch-Controls — With touch devices use landscape orientation.
-Use the ship icons to move the controls to a convinient location.
+Touch-Controls: Special controls featuring arcade-style buttons are displayed for touch-enabled devices (use landscape orientation; use the ship icons to move the controls to a convinient location).

 Use the special offline version to add "Spacewar!" to your home screen (so you may play even without an active network connection).